User Guide

 If “Administration” is not on the screen, there are two possibilities:

-1. Out of the period that ICT Office allows to unenroll by yourself.
+1. Out of the period that the ICT Office allows you to unenroll by yourself.

--> Contact ICT Office via Sophia Mail and let us know Student ID, Your name, Teacher’s name, Course Name, Course URL and the reason for unenrolling.
+-> Contact the ICT Office via Sophia Mail and let us know your Student ID, your name, the Teacher’s name, the Course Name, the Course URL, and the reason for unenrolling.

 2. The teacher enrolled you manually.